der-grosse/r6-strats/README.md

 ### Editor

+- sort strats per drag and drop and not rotation index
 - zIndex of menu needs to be higher than all assets
 - variable width barricades
 - make doors, windows and walls clickable to easily add assets